rachnp89/harvest-hansen/README.md

 ## Preprocessing

+Upload the spreadsheet to Google Drive, open it as a Google Docs spreadsheet, then download the admin sheet as CSV.

 The original Excel spreadsheet is a bit unwieldy and doesn't handle non-ASCII characters very well.
 And we need to convert the file to CSV to take advantage of the rich Pandas `read_csv` function.
-Excel doesn't handle these characters very well by saving to CSV, but if you upload it to Google Docs then download as CSV, all is well.
+Excel doesn't handle these characters very well by saving to CSV.
+But Google does.

 ## Processing